BenCarter44/PrettyConsole/README.md

 Does a clean build:

-Run `build.bat` inside a Developer Command Prompt in Windows Run `build.sh` in a linux box.
+- Run `build.bat` inside a Developer Command Prompt in Windows
+- gitRun `build.sh` in a linux box.

 Calls cmake in the backend.